Sinéad Sheppard: Six membership

 Sheppard was nineteen when she was selected as a member of Six.
 Her first show as a member of Six was at the ChildLine Concert in the Point Theatre, Dublin, where she performed in front of 8000 people.
 Six released two multi-platinum selling singles, both of which reached No. 1 in the Irish Singles Chart, and also had a top five album in Ireland.
 Their first single, "There's a Whole Lot of Loving" is the 3rd fastest-selling single in Irish musical history.
 Six did an arena tour with Westlife in England, playing a total of sixty-six shows, and two nationwide tours of Ireland.

 Other musical aspirations

 Sheppard attempted to audition for the first series of the British-based talent show The X Factor in 2004 alongside fellow Popstars participants Emma O'Driscoll, Andy Orr, Liam McKenna and the runner-up in the first season of the Irish-based talent show You're a Star, Simon Casey.

 Television career

 Sheppard featured on The All Ireland Talent Show which began in January 2009.
 She appeared on 1 February 2009 episode to assist John Creedon in the selection of his five acts to represent The South in the competition, specialising in dance choreography.

 Politics

-In the 2009 local elections, Sheppard was elected to Cobh town council for Fine Gael.
-She was elected to Cork County Council for the municipal area of Cobh in the 2014 local elections.
+In the 2009 local elections, Sheppard was elected to the town council of Cobh for Fine Gael.
+At the 2014 local elections, she was elected to Cork County Council for the local electoral area of Cobh.
+She was re-elected at the 2019 election and at the 2024 election.